aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

-Step 7 : Refer tutorial to create Grafana Instance and Service in this tutorial.
+Step 7 : If you already install with Grafana Operator and created Grafana Instance and Service you can skip this steps, else refer the Grafana Create Instance and Service tutorial tile in this tutorial.

 Step 8: Create the below yaml definition of the Custom Resource to create Instance of Grafana Datasources :